|

 Spread the love

-Transitioning from my youth I spent quite a bit of my early adult years in Boston, Massachusetts to be specific, where I cultivated my social habits and norms, built friendships, and immersed myself in various events most West Indian/Caribbean events.
-My move to the United Kingdom even felt like a seamless continuation, albeit with a touch more British charm.
+Transitioning from my youth, I spent quite a bit of my early adult years in the United States, Boston, Massachusetts, to be specific, where I cultivated my social habits and norms, built friendships, and immersed myself in various events, mostly West Indian/Caribbean events.

-Stepping into fatherhood full-time as a Stay-at-home has been the biggest change of my life so far.
-The biggest change for me was the immediate change in my career after relocating to a different country.
-That included finding the right school and healthcare system for starters.
+The biggest change for me was the immediate identity shifts in my career and lifestyle after relocating to a different country, which included the financial challenge of finding the right school and healthcare system for starters.

 Signs and Effects of Isolation

-Loneliness is more than just the occasional feeling of being alone.
-It’s a complex emotional response to a lack of connection or communication with others.
-When you’re experiencing loneliness, you might feel like no one understands you or are completely alone.
+When you’re experiencing this, you might feel like no one understands you or that you are completely alone.
 This feeling can be multiplied as a stay-at-home dad, where your daily interactions are mostly with your children.

-Have you ever felt uncomfortable making small talk, scrambling for things to talk about with multiple awkward silence rearing its head, yep, same here.
-Social isolation is a product of losing interpersonal skills.
-Simple things like speaking to someone, or making new friends can be a skill of the past.
-Humans are social beings, and it helps us to feel wanted and fills
+Social withdrawal is a product of losing interpersonal skills.
+Simple things like speaking to someone or making new friends can become a skill of the past.
+Humans are social beings.

-Overcoming Isolation without Friends
+Overcoming Fatherhood and Isolation without Friends

 There are ways I deal with the isolation that allow me to keep a connection with the outside world without the social interaction and friends that keep me pretty sane.
-Just to be clear, I do have social interactions, but not as often as I had before.

 I think it is important for US to know our sense of connection is not solely dependent on the people around us.

-One way that worked for me to prevent loneliness, was an internal shift in mindset and self-perception.
+One way that worked for me to prevent loneliness was an internal shift in mindset and self-perception.
 Our feelings of connection should mainly depend on how we view ourselves and not on what outside influences add to our lives.

 Findings: